leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 ---

 ## Primer
 Welcome all!
-If somehow you've stumbled across the blog post, please note that this is ***not*** an authoritative guide to introductory biology.
+If somehow you've stumbled across this blog post, please note that this is ***not*** an authoritative guide to introductory biology.
 This document is a *study resource*, created by me (not a biologist) to prepare for a final exam taught by the wonderful [Dr. Claytor](https://www.linkedin.com/in/jordan-claytor-phd-619903b0/) at the University of North Carolina Chapel Hill.
-If you have any comments or suggestions, please reach out to my school [email](levlevi@email.unc.edu).
+You can reach me at my school [email](levlevi@email.unc.edu) with any comments or suggestions.

 ## I. Introduction
 Biology is the **study of life**.
 It is an exploration of the structure and function of all living things.
-Life and Biology generally bear several similarities to the world of Computer Science.
+Life and biology generally bear several similarities to the world of Computer Science.
 Upon closer inspection, life appears to work a lot like a computer.
-For living to function, they must break up complicated tasks into many well-defined sub-tasks.
-In the same way that your computer (the one you are reading this document on now) divides functionality into different components (e.g., CPU, RAM, etc), so to do living things employ a sort of compartmentalization.
+For living things to function, they must break up complicated tasks into many well-defined sub-tasks.
+In the same way that computers divide functionality into different components (e.g., CPU, RAM, etc), so to do living things employ a sort of compartmentalization.

-We divide Biology into **five major themes** to make it a little more palatable.
+We divide biology into **five major themes** to make it a little more palatable.

 1. Evolution
-2. Flow of Information: This includes the exchange of genetic material between organisms.
+2. Flow of Information
+This topic involves the exchange of genetic material between organisms.
-3. Structure and Function: Plainly, what do components of life look like and what do they do?
+3. Structure and Function
+What do components of life look like, and what do they do?
-4. Transformation of Matter and Energy: Life is matter fueled by energy, as a result, the interactions between these two concepts become important.
+4. Transformation of Matter and Energy
+Life is matter fueled by energy.
+As a result, the interactions between these two concepts are vital.
-5. Interactions Between Systems: Here we refer to biological systems big and small.
+5. Interactions Between Systems
+Here, we refer to biological systems, both big and small.
 These can be ecosystems or hormonal systems.

-So we can say that life follows a kind of hierarchy.
-Living things and their components can be organized from small to big to stuff in a meaningful way.
-It is our goal in this exploration to develop a top-to-bottom understanding of the basics of biology.
-This isn't easy.
-Biology is a big field and spans a nearly endless number of topics.
+So, we can say that life follows a kind of hierarchy.
+We organize living things and their components from small to big meaningfully.
+We aim in this exploration to develop a top-to-bottom understanding of the basics of biology.
+This task isn't easy.
+Biology is a big field spanning an endless number of topics.
 Therefore, as we work our way up the scales of life, we may be forced to take the occasional detour.
-This is necessary so that we don't leave out vital Biological processes that may be needed later.
+These diversions are necessary to avoid leaving out vital Biological processes that may be needed later.

 We'll organize this document into four primary sections.

-## Course Structure
+## Structure

 1. Cells
 2. Sex
 3. Systems
 4. Societies

 Notice that we try our best to group concepts by relative scale.
-Before we jump into cells, however, it is necessary to provide a good definition of life.
+Before we jump into cells, however, we need a good definition of life.
 What makes a thing a "living thing" anyway?
-We say that a thing is "alive" if it meets a special set of criteria (or rules).
-There is no *official* set of rules for life, but generally, biologists agree that living things must be able to "respire, grow, excrete, reproduce, metabolize, move, and be responsive to the environment" [1].
-This means that things like our friend the Amoeba are considered living, but viruses for example don't cut.
-As a result, any hunk of matter not conforming to these criteria is excluded from discussions of Biology.
+We say a thing is "alive" if it meets specific criteria (or rules).
+There is no *official* set of rules for life -- but generally, biologists agree that living things must be able to "respire, grow, excrete, reproduce, metabolize, move, and be responsive to the environment" [1].
+These rules imply that things like our friend the Amoeba are living things, but viruses, for example, don't make the cut.
+As a result, biology excludes any hunk of matter not conforming to these criteria.

 ## II.
 Cells

 Cells are the smallest unit of life.
 Cells are both **alive** and **make up living things**.
-This means that big, complicated living things like yourself are made up of many tiny, smaller living things.
+Therefore, huge living things like yourself contain many tiny living things.
 Neat!
-But before we can dive into cells, we need to talk about the non-living stuff that makes up cells.
+But before we dive into cells, we need to talk about the non-living stuff that makes up cells.

 ### A. Organic Molecules
 **Organic molecules** are the building blocks of cells.
-We consider an organic molecule to be any chemical compound (a bunch of atoms bound together) in which a **carbon atom is bound to a hydrogen atom**.
-Small organic molecules are called **monomers**, and can combine into larger organic molecules called **polymers**.
-Together these molecules bind to provide the raw material of life.
+We define an organic molecule as any chemical compound (a bunch of atoms bound together) in which a **carbon atom is bound to a hydrogen atom**.
+Small organic molecules are **monomers** and can combine into larger organic molecules called **polymers**.
+Together, these molecules bind to provide the raw material of life.

-One special type of organic molecule, the **amino acid**, acts as the building block for **proteins**.
-Proteins are a type of **macromolecule** (or *large* molecule), that perform an incredible variety of tasks in living things.
+One exceptional type of organic molecule, the **amino acid**, acts as the building block for **proteins**.
+Proteins are a type of **macromolecule** (or *large* molecule) that perform an incredible variety of tasks in living things.
 We'll get back to proteins later.
-We say that all amino acids are composed of three basic components, an **amino group**, an **acidic carboxyl group**, and an **R-Group**.
-These are just the common chemical components of all amino acids.
-For example, if we looked at a diagram of any of the 20 amino acid variants, we would be able to spot all of these different parts.
-The R-Group is a little bit like the *thumbprint* of each amino acid.
+All amino acids contain three essential components: an **amino group**, an **acidic carboxyl group**, and an **R-Group**.
+These are the general chemical components of all amino acids.
+For example, if we looked at a diagram of any of the 20 amino acid variants, we could spot all these different parts.
+The R-Group is like the *thumbprint* of each amino acid.
 That is, each amino acid is primarily distinguishable by its unique R-Group.

 Take a look at an abstracted amino acid in the figure below.